Primary

 Prep to Year 6

-Our strong academic programs are in line with the Australian Curriculum and are delivered by our caring and qualified staff who are committed to their own professional development.
-Our students in Prep to Year 6 are offered a rich curriculum including STEM, Performing Arts, Physical Education, Values, Languages and Music.
+OurĀ academic programs align seamlessly with the Australian Curriculum, and they are delivered by our caring and highly qualified staff who are committed to their own professional development.
+Our students in Prep to Year 6 benefit from a comprehensive curriculum that encompasses STEM, Performing Arts, Physical Education, Values, Languages, and Music.

 Supporting students where English is a second language